nextgis/docs_ngweb/source/look.rst

 Font management
 --------------------

+NestGIS Web allows to upload custom fonts in addition to system ones.

 To open the font management page, go to the Main menu, open the Control panel and in the Settings section select "Font management".

-On this page you can view the list of system and custom fonts, upload or delete custom fonts.
+If no additional fonts have been uploaded, the list is empty.

+To view the pre-installed fonts, tick "Show system fonts".

 .. figure:: _static/font_manag_en.png
    :name: font_manag_pic